T-MLA: A targeted multiscale log-exponential attack framework for neural image compression

 However, while frequency-domain methods have shown promise in classification tasks, their application to neural image compression remains limited, particularly for achieving compression degradation with visual imperceptibility.
 For optimization-based baselines, we note that adaptive PGD variants such as APGD~\cite{croce2020apgd} offer stronger step-size control than classical PGD; adapting APGD to the NIC objective is a promising baseline direction, compatible with our frequency-domain design.

 \textbf{Scope clarification: wavelet-based attacks in other domains.} Prior works have explored wavelet-domain adversarial perturbations in tasks unrelated to NIC, such as AdvWave~\cite{hu2025advwave} for style transfer, SITA~\cite{kang2025sita} for classification attacks, and frequency-driven approaches~\cite{luo2022frequency} for evading similarity models.
 While these methods leverage frequency priors, their goals differ fundamentally from NIC's focus on rate–distortion tradeoffs and entropy model robustness.
 We do not compare against these approaches, as they fall outside the NIC threat model and exploit vulnerabilities that are not present in compression pipelines.
-Adapting them would require redesigning their core objectives to target bitrate and reconstruction quality, which is non-trivial and misaligned with their original purpose.
-This clarification is important to avoid conflating adversarial objectives across domains with fundamentally different loss functions and threat assumptions.
+Adapting them would require redesigning their core objectives to target reconstruction quality or bitrate, which is non-trivial and misaligned with their original purpose.